T

 neighborhood

 Wander through the labyrinthine streets of Lisbon's oldest district.
-Discover hidden squares, colorful tiled buildings, and local life.
+Discover hidden courtyards, colorful tiled buildings, and charming local shops.

 4. Evening